megawattka/kover/README.md

 # Features
 Almost all features from pymongo.
 All auth types are supported.
 Integration with Pydantic supported. this lib was built for new mongod versions.
 All features that were marked as DEPRECATED in docs were NOT added.
 See docs for references.
 The kover.bson package was entirely copied from pymongo source code.
-Also pymongo.saslprep was copied for internal purposes, i do not own these files.
+I do not own these files.

 ### Cursors
 if you just need list: